apostrophecms/sanitize-html/README.md

 ## Changelog

+1.5.3: do not escape special characters inside a script or style element, if they are allowed.
+This is consistent with the way browsers parse them; nothing closes them except the appropriate closing tag for the entire element.
+Of course, this only comes into play if you actually choose to allow those tags.
+Thanks to aletorrado.

 1.5.2: guard checks for allowed attributes correctly to avoid an undefined property error.
 Thanks to Zeke.

 1.5.1: updated to htmlparser2 1.8.x.
 Started using the `decodeEntities` option, which allows us to pass our filter evasion tests without the need to recursively invoke the filter.